BA Sociology, Nottingham Trent University, Nottingham, UK. Module leader and teacher "Social Structure and Social Life". 2014 - present.

 PhD programme "Democracy in the 21st Century," Centre for Social Studies, Coimbra.
-Co-taught the core course "Democratic Theory," academic year 2011/12.
+Co-teaching the core course "Democratic Theory," academic year 2013/14.

 PhD programme, Autonomous University of Barcelona (UAB).
-Presented the seminar "Las políticas locales de derechos humanos: conceptos, instituciones y resultados," 2010.
+Gave a lecture on "Las políticas locales de derechos humanos: conceptos, instituciones y resultados," 2010.

-BA course "Sociology of Peace," University of Pisa.
+Undergraduate course "Sociology of Peace," University of Pisa.
 Presented the three-day seminar 'I diritti umani e lo sviluppo' (Human rights and development), academic year 2005-06.

-BA course "Sociology of Development and Peace," University of Pisa.
+Undergraduate course "Sociology of Development and Peace," University of Pisa.
 Gave lectures on "Il sistema internazionale dei diritti umani" (The international human rights system) and "L'approccio diritti umani allo sviluppo: una prospettiva di genere" (The human rights approach to development: a gender perspective"), academic year 2004-05.

 As a teacher, I am guided by four core ideas.
 Firstly, I believe in the fundamental connection between research and teaching.
 Secondly, I try to adapt both the content and style of teaching to the size, background and needs of students as well as the priorities of the academic institution.
 Thirdly, when I teach I try to stimulate critical thinking against the background of a solid knowledge.
 In this respect, the interaction in class between teacher and students is crucial.
 Fourthly, I remain open to consultation with the students and the institution regarding both content and evaluation methods.